 This is a fantastic question with a very complex answer!

 Unfortunately, at this time, we do not have finished compost available for agricultural use.
 We hope to have one available in the near future but currently, we are not there yet.
 The reason being, we work in partnership with the Prairie Green Landfill to process the organic waste at their industrial compost site.
-This relationship enables us to accept things like meat, bones, dairy and compostable packaging.
+This relationship enables us to accept things like meat, bones, dairy, and compostable packaging.
 In exchange, they use the cured compost in the landfill management process to keep trash from blowing away at the end of each day.
+Furthermore, the finished compost acts as a biofilter to capture greenhouse gases that the landfill emits.
+Since topsoil is a non-renewable resource using finished compost is a more responsible and affordable solution.

 So here is our dilemma, if our city was composting more we would have more topsoil available and less trash to cover.
 Furthermore, due to the level of contamination from things like styrofoam, plastic bags, and non-compostable coffee cups which results in microplastics and potential toxins, the finished compost isn’t suitable for agricultural purposes.
 As composting becomes more mainstream and the general public gets more educated on what is and isn’t compostable the finished product will become purer.